 It’s the Golden Rule.
 And it’s why we found ourselves in bit of a bind when we were asked to do pre-rolls for Kijiji, Canada’s largest classified site – after all, we hate having to sit through an ad before a video as much as anyone else.
 So we asked ourselves: What do we actually enjoy watching before a video?
 The answer: recaps of previous episodes.

-7. The best creatives are strategists who can execute.
+7. The best creatives are part strategist, part poet or painter.

 To create a global brand platform for luxury jeweller The House of BIRKS that would be true to their "elemental" DNA and resonate with their global millenial audience, we dove deep into where their core values and those of their customers overlapped.
 The result of that thinking was their new global strategy which we initially presented to them with this decidedly poetic sell-in video.